Oscar 2026

 The acting categories are dominated by One battle after another and Sentimental valueHowever, the most striking duel has a generational character: Leonardo DiCaprio (51 years old) is nominated for the Oscar for best leading actor, for the role of a rather lazy post-revolutionary ofOne battle after another, with which he could win his second statuette; and Timothée Chalamet (30 years old), who after playing Bob Dylan in A complete unknown, in the film Marty Supreme It's inspired by table tennis player Marty Reisman.
 Chalamet has already beaten DiCaprio at the Golden Globes.
 The quintet of nominees for best actor is completed by Wagner Moura for The secret agent (also awarded at the Golden Globes), Ethan Hawke for Blue moon (a new adventure for the actor with director Richard Linklater) and Michael B. Jordan by The sinnersOf the five, only DiCaprio has an Oscar at home.

-As for the actresses, the prediction is more complicated, although two have already received Golden Globe awards: Australian Rose Byrne for her demanding performance as a scatterbrained mother in If I could, I'd kick you. and the Irish actress Jessie Buckley for her magnificent performance in HamnetThe third contender could be Norwegian Renate Reinsve.
+As for the actresses, the prediction is more complicated, although there are two who have already received Golden Globe awards: Australian Rose Byrne for her demanding performance as a scatterbrained mother in If I could, I'd kick you. and the Irish actress Jessie Buckley for her magnificent performance in HamnetThe third contender could be Norwegian Renate Reinsve.
 Sentimental value (Best Actress at the European Awards).
 However, we cannot rule out American actress Emma Stone, who won for her role in Bugonia He could win a third Oscar (he already has one for La La Land and one per Poor creaturesThe surprise could come from American Kate Hudson, who in recent years has been reviving her career thanks to roles like that of Claire in Song sung blue.

 Two fights against racism